kumathepanda/kumathepanda/README.md

 ## 📝 Resources Used For Learning:
 🔹 [**Learnt-From->CampusX(for MachineLearning)**](https://youtu.be/ZftI2fEz0Fw?si=jms7HxQl4DSyFKGm)
-  &esmp;CampusX yt-channel by Nitish sir great resource for learning ML
+&emsp;CampusX yt-channel by Nitish sir great resource for learning ML.